-With the support of the BHP Foundation's Environmental Resilience Global Signature Program the 10 Deserts project will enable traditional owners to address these threats through the work of Indigenous rangers and land managers.
+The Ten Deserts Project will enable traditional owners to address these threats through the work of Indigenous rangers and land managers.

 The benefits of Indigenous land management programs are well documented and reinforce their broader social, cultural and economic benefits.
 These benefits are derived through the provision of employment and training opportunities, reinstatement of cultural authority, and increased pride and confidence for both individuals and communities.